jimgoo/bibtex2arxivSanity/README.md

 # bibtex2arxivSanity

-Take advantage of Arxiv Sanity's awesome paper recommendations.
+Take advantage of Arxiv Sanity's awesome recommendations by saving your favorite papers stored in BibTex to your Arxiv Sanity account.

 - Loads a BibTex file and extracts paper titles
 - Logs in to your Arxiv Sanity account